devharshp/devharshp/README.md

 ## About me

-🤖 Started with Programming and Strong background in DSA
+🤖 Started with [Programming](#) and Strong background in DSA

-📚 Computer Science Bachelor's Degree [Jai Narain Vyas University](#)

-📚 Computer Science Master's Degree [Gujarat Technological University](#)
+📚 Computer Science Master's Degree @Gujarat Technological University

 📃 Learn more about my experience from my [resume](#)